jaf177/CS1666-RPG/TEAM.md

-#CS1699-RPG
+# CS1699-RPG

 TEAM.md

 ->Should list each team member's full name and Pitt email address (e.g., nlf4@pitt.edu)

-->Should be editted/modified by each team member.
+->Should be modified by each team member.
 Each team member should add their own name.
 This will ensure that everyone has at least 1 commit to the repository.

-TEAM:
+# TEAM:

 1. Austin Himler - arh121@pitt.edu